DajahV/CODSOFT---Titanic-Survival-Prediction-Project/README.md

 # This is an Internship Project I Participate in from CODESOFT
 This is an internship project I was assigned to by CODESOFT company.

-<a ref =  />Click here for a step wise video approach I took to soft this problem
+<a href =  />Click here for a step wise video approach I took to soft this problem

 I use the Titanic dataset.csv to build a model that predicts whether a